 I got a B in Biology Lab because I couldn’t make up the experiment I missed.
 But I couldn’t really blame that on Gilbert, could I?

 My mother still remembers my pitiful phone call home before fleeing from Hurricane Gilbert.
-My mother remembers everything – she is the only human I know of whose memory is superior to mine, and she has lived through hurricanes in Charleston, Miami, Tallahassee, and even on Long Island, New York.
+My mother has lived through hurricanes in Charleston, Miami, Tallahassee, and even on Long Island, New York.
 And so I asked her when we got so scared of hurricanes.
 Was it the 24 hour news psycho-cycle that did it?
-Are we just over-adrenalized, weak-ass snowflakes?
+Are we just over-adrenalized snowflakes?
 Or is it an intelligent fear response to increasingly larger, more dangerous storms?

 Was it Andrew, I asked her, that made us scared of hurricanes?
-Because the only reason Andrew was a problem was tepid building codes and South Florida corruption.
+Because the only reason Andrew was a problem was tepid building codes and corruption.

 I think it was actually Kate, she said.
 We were without electricity for a week.
 A few people lost their houses.
 Our neighbors across the street woke up when a huge pine tree crushed their roof and almost hit their daughter in her bed.
 Up until then, hurricanes had always been fun.